do-me/wikipedia-locations/README.md

 The points are colored by article type.

 ## Usage
-Have a look at the reduced demo map with ~10% of the data (=100.000 articles): https://do-me.github.io/wikipedia-locations/ If you want to see the full map, download the `pydeck_wikipedia.html.gz` file, unzip and open with a browser of your choice.
+- Have a look at the reduced demo map with ~10% of the data (=100.000 articles): https://do-me.github.io/wikipedia-locations/
+- If you want to see the full map, download the `pydeck_wikipedia.html.gz` file, unzip and open with a browser of your choice.

 ## Processing
 See the jupyter notebook for the few scripts how to generate the resulting geoparquet file and pydeck map(s) from the mysql dump.
+If you want to create maps for other languages it should be as easy as downloading the other mysql dumps and rerunning the Python scripts.

 ## Reuse
 Feel free to reuse all datasets/maps but please give a shoutout.